White Night riots: Police retaliation

 After nearly three hours of shouts from the angry crowd, officers moved in to quell the riot.
 Police reportedly covered their badges with black tape—preventing any identification—and attacked rioters.
 Dozens of police officers swept into the crowd, using tear gas to force protesters away from the building.
 Police were surprised at the resistance they faced from the protesters, who attempted to push them back using tree branches, chrome torn off city buses, and asphalt ripped from the street, as weapons.
 As one man ignited the last police car he shouted to a reporter "Make sure you put in the paper that I ate too many Twinkies."
 Sixty officers were injured, and about two dozen arrests were made.

-The second stage of the violence was a police raid/riot hours later in the predominantly gay Castro neighborhood, which vandalized the Elephant Walk bar and injured many of its occupants.
+The second stage of the violence was a police raid/riot hours later in the predominantly gay Castro neighborhood, which vandalized a gay bar called the Elephant Walk and injured many of its occupants.
 After order was restored at City Hall, SFPD cars carrying dozens of officers headed into the Castro District.
-Officers entered a gay bar called the Elephant Walk, despite their orders not to do so.
+The officers entered the Elephant Walk bar, despite their orders not to do so.
 They shouted "dirty cocksuckers" and "sick faggots", shattered the large plate glass windows of the bar, and attacked patrons.
-After 15 minutes police withdrew from the bar and joined other officers who were indiscriminately attacking gays on the street.
+After 15 minutes, police withdrew from the bar and joined other officers who were indiscriminately attacking gays on the street.
 The incident lasted nearly two hours.

 When Police Chief Charles Gain heard about the unauthorized Elephant Walk raid, he immediately went to the location and ordered his men to leave.
 Later that night, freelance reporter Michael Weiss saw a group of police officers celebrating at a downtown bar.
 "We were at City Hall the day [the killings] happened and we were smiling then," one officer explained.
 "We were there tonight and we're still smiling."

 At least 61 police officers and an estimated 100 members of the public were hospitalized in the course of the riot.
 A civil grand jury convened to find out who ordered the attack, but it ended inconclusively with a settlement covering personal injury claims and damages.